 As explained in Section 9.1, the LETG has fine and coarse support structures which are periodic in nature, and have their own diffraction characteristics.
 The fine support structure disperses photons perpendicularly to the main spectrum, with about 1/26 the dispersion of the main grating.
-The coarse support is a triangular grid, and creates a very small hexagonal diffraction pattern which is generally only discernible in zeroth order or
+The coarse support is a triangular grid, and creates a very

 Figure 9.8: Observed LETG zeroth-order LRF from in-flight calibration observations of the active late-type binary Capella.
-The model profile, the continuous curve, is a Moffat function (see equation 9.1) corresponding to the best-fit value of $\beta=2.5$.
+The model profile, the continuous curve, is a Moffat function (see equation 9.1) corresponding to the best-fit value of $\beta = 2.5$.
 While this function represents a statically-poor fit to this extremely high S/N zeroth-order profile, it is a good approximation to the LRF for lines in the dispersed spectrum containing many fewer counts.

 Figure 9.9: LETGS line response function as illustrated by two bright Fe lines (Fe XVII at ~ 17 Å and Fe XVIII at ~ 94 Å) using in-flight calibration observations of Capella.
-The solid curves are best-fit Moffat functions with $\beta=2.5$.
+The solid curves are best-fit Moffat functions with $\beta = 2.5$.